Volunteer Ireland

 A chartered accountant by profession, Michael Tyndall held senior financial and management positions in insurance and distribution businesses before joining An Post in January 1989 as Head of Financial Accounting.
 He was appointed Company Secretary of An Post in April 1998 and held that position until his retirement in March 2011.
 He was also Company Secretary of An Post National Lottery Company and several other companies in the An Post Group and was a Trustee of the An Post Superannuation Schemes.
 In addition to his role as Company Secretary, he had management responsibility for the Security and Investigations Department, Legal Services, Insurance Services, Heritage and some Administration Services.

-He now offers his services on a pro bono basis to various charities and similar bodies and, since his retirement from An Post, he has been
+He now offers his services on a pro bono basis to various charities and similar bodies and he is currently a Director of Volunteer Ireland and a member of its Finance and Audit Committee.

-• the Chairman of Northside Citizens Information Service Limited;
+• A Director and Chairperson of Northside Citizens Information Service Limited;

-• a Director of Victim Support at Court Limited; and
+• A Director of Victim Support at Court Limited;

 Paul Moriarty